Riklik101/Obsidian-Public-Sync/publish/home.md

 ---
-title: "An Extendable Obsidian Publish alternative using Next.JS"
-excerpt: "Create your own template or use someone else's.
-Changing the template is a matter of updating one line"
+title: Obsidian Notes Blog of Reactors and Research
+excerpt: A.K.A my collection of research using the power of ADHD.
 ---
+Welcome to my blog of choice!
+I am a high-schooler publishing his research on daily stuff on the regular!
 ## Nuclear Reactors
 One main topic of choice is [[Nuclear Reactor]]s, a favorite of mine.